System of units of measurement: Metric system

-Imperial and US customary units
+British imperial and US customary units

-Both imperial units and US customary units derive from earlier English units.
+Both British imperial units and US customary units derive from earlier English units.
 Imperial units were mostly used in the former British Empire and the British Commonwealth, but in all these countries they have been largely supplanted by the metric system.
 They are still used for some applications in the United Kingdom but have been mostly replaced by the metric system in commercial, scientific, and industrial applications.
 US customary units, however, are still the main system of measurement in the United States.
 While some steps towards metrication have been made (mainly in the late 1960s and early 1970s), the customary units have a strong hold due to the vast industrial infrastructure and commercial development.

-While imperial and US customary systems are closely related, there are a number of differences between them.
-Units of length and area (the inch, foot, yard, mile, etc.) have been identical since the adoption of the International Yard and Pound Agreement; however, America and, formerly, India retained older definitions for surveying purposes.
-This gave rise to the US survey foot for instance.
+While British imperial and US customary systems are closely related, there are a number of differences between them.
+Units of length and area (the inch, foot, yard, mile, etc.) have been identical since the adoption of the International Yard and Pound Agreement; however, the US and, formerly, India retained older definitions for surveying purposes.
+This gave rise to the US survey foot, for instance.
 The avoirdupois units of mass and weight differ for units larger than a pound (lb).
-The imperial system uses a stone of 14 lb, a long hundredweight of 112 lb and a long ton of 2240 lb.
-The stone is not used in the US and the hundredweights and tons are short: 100 lb and 2000 lb respectively.
+The British imperial system uses a stone of 14 lb, a long hundredweight of 112 lb and a long ton of 2,240 lb.
+The stone is not a measurement of weight used in the US.
+The US customary system uses the short hundredweight of 100 lb and short ton of 2,000 lb.